 © Angela Sterling

 William Lin-Yee is from San Francisco, California.
 He trained at the Contra Costa Ballet Centre, San Francisco Ballet School, and the School of American Ballet.
 In 2004, he became an apprentice with New York City Ballet and was also a Mae.
 L. Wien Award recipient.
-Mr. Lin-Yee joined Pacific Northwest Ballet as a corps de ballet dancer in 2008.
+Mr. Lin-Yee joined Pacific Northwest Ballet as a corps de ballet dancer in 2008 and was promoted to soloist in 2014.

 Mr. Lin-Yee composed the score for Kiyon Gaines A Piece in P-I-E-C-E-S for Pacific Northwest Ballet’s 2011 Next Step performance.

-George Balanchine’s Coppélia (Dr. Coppelius), The Four Temperaments, A Midsummer Night’s Dream (Theseus), and Serenade; Peter Boal’s Giselle (Wilfride); William Forsythe's One Flat Thing, reproduced; Ronald Hynd’s The Sleeping Beauty (Gold & Silver pas de trois); Jiri Kylian’s Sechs Tänze (Six Dances); Kent Stowell's Carmina Burana, Nutcracker (Prince) and Swan Lake (Baron von Rothbart); Twyla Tharp's Nine Sinatra Songs and Opus 111; and Christopher Wheeldon’s Polyphonia.
+George Balanchine’s Concerto Barocco, Coppélia (Dr. Coppelius), The Four Temperaments, A Midsummer Night’s Dream (Theseus), and Serenade; Peter Boal’s Giselle (Wilfride); Ulysses Dove’s Dancing on the Front Porch of Heaven; William Forsythe’s One Flat Thing, reproduced; Ronald Hynd’s The Sleeping Beauty (Gold & Silver pas de trois); Jiri Kylian’s Sechs Tänze (Six Dances); Jean-Christophe Maillot’s Roméo et Juliette (Friar Laurence, Paris); Kent Stowell’s Carmina Burana, Cinderella (Father), Nutcracker (Prince) and Swan Lake (Baron von Rothbart); Twyla Tharp’s Nine Sinatra Songs and Opus 111; and Christopher Wheeldon’s Polyphonia.

 George Balanchine's Symphony in C; Alexei Ratmansky’s Don Quixote; Kent Stowell's Cinderella; Christopher Wheeldon’s Carousel (A Dance) and Variations Sérieuses.